cml3366/mysite/content/posts/badao-jiugua-san-tai-yongxian.md

 **Proposition:** If a system requires representing (i) pure state A, (ii) pure state B, and (iii) superposition state (A+B), then binary representation is insufficient; ternary encoding becomes necessary.

-**Proof:** Let S = {state₁, state₂, state₃} be the required state space.
+**Proof:** Let S = {state�? state�? state₃} be the required state space.

-- Binary system: can distinguish at most 2ⁿ states for n bits
+- Binary system: can distinguish at most 2�?states for n bits
 - For n = 3: maximum 2³ = 8 states
 - Claim: These 8 states cannot simultaneously represent {pure yin, pure yang, superposition, intermediate states} for all five elements simultaneously